aantron/ocaml.org/data/planet/ocamlpro/ocamlpros-contributions-to-ocaml-4000.md

 the first tools to use it is the new version of <code>ocamlspotter</code>, by Jun Furuse.</p>
 <p>This new option will probably make the old option <code>-annot</code> obsolete
-(except, maybe, in specific contextes where you don&rsquo;t want to depend on the internal representation of the typedtree, for example when you are modifying this representation !).
+(except, maybe, in specific contextes where you don’t want to depend on the internal representation of the typedtree, for example when you are modifying this representation !).
 Generated files are much smaller than with the <code>-annot</code> option, and much faster to write (during